RouninMedia/setTabIndexes/README.md

 # setTabIndexes
-A different approach to keyboard accessibility for web-apps, involving the setting and resetting of tab indexes
+A different approach to keyboard accessibility for web-apps, involving the setting and resetting of tab indexes.

+Generally, the advice on the web is to use the following values for the HTML attribute `tabindex`:
+ - `1` (or another positive integer)
+ - `0`
+ - `-1`

+This technique makes use of negative integers.

 ## HTML